AnantharamanLab/TYMEFLIES_Viral/Time_series_analysis_part_1/README.md

 [script] 08.Time_series_analysis.part1.AMG_ratio_and_viral_gn_analysis.step10.get_AMG_cov_ratio_variation_in_season_and_year_season.pl

-**11 Visualize AMG coverage ratio and corresponding viral genome coverage variations**

-The script generates two figures:

-1) AMG coverage ratio figure

-It contains three subpanels of A) heatmap of the number of metagenomes for each month, B) 20 facets of AMG coverage ratio plots for each year-month, and C) AMG coverage ratio plot for each month (aggregated across 20 years).

-2) AMG-containing viral genome coverage figure

-It contains three subpanels of A) heatmap of the number of metagenomes for each month, B) 20 facets of AMG-containing viral genome coverage plots for each year-month, and C) AMG-containing viral genome coverage plot for each month (aggregated across 20 years).

-[script]

-08.Time_series_analysis.step11.visualize_AMG_and_corresponding_viral_gn_cov_ratio_varition.R

-**12 Сonduct correlation analysis for viral species and the corresponding host species**

-In this step, we first found viral species that had its host species identified at the species level.
-Then,  we parsed to get viral species coverage and host coverage within individual metagenomes.
-Finally, we conducted Spearman's correlation test to investigate the correlation.

-"calc_spearman_correlation.py" was used to perform Spearman's correlation test.

-[script]

-08.Time_series_analysis.part1.AMG_ratio_and_viral_gn_analysis.step12.conduct_correlation_analysis_for_viral_species_and_host_species.pl

-calc_spearman_correlation.py

-**13 Сonduct correlation analysis for environmental parameters and viruses**

-We studied the correction between psbA-containing viral genome coverage, psbA AMG coverage, and host (Cyanobacteria) coverage with environmental parameters.

- [script]

-08.Time_series_analysis.part1.AMG_ratio_and_viral_gn_analysis.step13.conduct_correlation_analysis_for_env_parameter_and_virus.pl

-***Note:*** We did not use the results of step 11, since the visualizing result seems not so meaningful to address any ideas.
-We also did not use the results of step 12 and step 13, since that they are duplicated with the "Time-series analysis - Part 4 virus and MAG taxa association analysis".

 **14 Map all metagenomic reads from each year to the collection of species representatives and AMG counterpart genes and flankings**

 Map all metagenomic reads from each year to the collection of the representative genomes from individual species and AMG counterpart genes and flankings.
-We only included representative genomes that carry at least one AMG.

 [script] 08.Time_series_analysis.part1.AMG_ratio_and_viral_gn_analysis.step14.map_metagenomic_reads_from_each_year_to_the_collection_of_species_representatives.pl

-**15 Filter bam files using only the collection of viral species representative genomes as the reference**
+**15 Filter bam files using only the collection of viral species representative genomes containing AMGs as the reference**

 All the "*.viral_species_rep.id90.bam" files from the Step 14 were placed into a new folder.
-Filter bam files by scaffold names of viral species representative genomes.
+Filter bam files by scaffold names of viral species representative genomes containing AMGs.

 A custom Python 3 script "filter_bam_by_reference.py" was used to filter bam.
 Note that this script should be run under conda env "python_scripts_env_Jan2022.yml".
 Both the script and yml file were provided here.